LynaC347/STA-215-project/README.md

 OPERATIONALIZATION

 The concept of patriotism was operationalized by rating how patriotic an individual feels based on a quantitative scale from 1-10.
-1 being not patriotic at all and 10 being very patritotic
+1 being not patriotic at all and 10 being very patritotic.

-The concept of the level of trust indivudals have in the Supreme Court to do the right thing was operationalized by turning it to an ordinal variable with 5 categories.
+The concept of the level of trust indivudals have in the Supreme Court to do the right thing was operationalized by turning it to an ordinal variable with 5 possible values.
 Those being: "always trust", "most of the time trust", "sometimes trust", "rarely trust", and "never trust".

-The concept of feelings toward the overturning of Roe V Wade was operationalized similarly to trust in the supreme court.
-It was turned into a qualitative variable indicating weather they supported the overturning or did not support.
+The concept of feelings toward the overturning of Roe V Wade was operationalized by tunring it into a binary variable.
+There are two main feelings that someone can have towards the overturing of Roe V Wade and that is simply either supporting it or not supporting it.

 The concept of family earnings was operationalized and turned into a quantitaive variable by calculating the amount of money an individuals parents earned yearly in dollars.